BioinfoMachineLearning/GCPNet/README.md

 cd ../
 ```

-**Note**: The ATOM3D datasets we use (i.e., the LBA and PSR datasets) will automatically be downloaded during execution of `src/train.py` or `src/eval.py` if they have not already been downloaded.
+**Note**: The ATOM3D datasets (i.e., the LBA and PSR datasets) as well as the CATH dataset we use will automatically be downloaded during execution of `src/train.py` or `src/eval.py` if they have not already been downloaded.

 ## How to train